bfontaine/Antroid/docs/ai_messages_format.md

 ### Client Message

-The client is expected to send one action per ant, one on each line:
+The client is expected to send one command for all their ants, on one line:

-    N C
+    C

-`N` is the ant id, `C` is the command.
+`C` is the command.
+For example:

+    1:forward,2:rest,4:rest,3:right

 ## Game